FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Congratulations!
 You now have a FusionAuth app to use with your React app.

-### Create a User and Link them to Your FusionAuth App
+### Create a user and link them to your FusionAuth app

 Now, we will link a user to your FusionAuth app via the dashboard.
 You can manage all of your users from this centralized location.
 Of course, you can register users from your app if you want to build that functionality later on, but that is beyond the scope of this tutorial.